kshetline/tubular_time/README.md

 //   timezone and calendar rules. getTimeOfDayFieldsFromMillis(millis: number): DateAndTime;

-// Display name for `DateTime` instance’s timezone, such as "EDT" or "PST". getTimezoneDisplayName(): string;
+// Display short name for `DateTime` instance’s timezone, such as "EDT" or "PST". getTimezoneDisplayName(): string;

-// Typically 52 or 53, the number of weeks in a week-based year. getWeeksInYear(year: number, startingDayOfWeek = 1, minDaysInCalendarYear = 4): number;
+// Typically 52 or 53, the number of weeks in a week-based year, ISO by default. getWeeksInYear(year: number, startingDayOfWeek = 1, minDaysInCalendarYear = 4): number;

+// Typically 52 or 53, the number of weeks in a locale-specific week-based year. getWeeksInYearLocale(year: number): number;

 // For a given standard calendar date, return the week-based year, week number, and day
-//   number, according to startingDayOfWeek and minDaysInCalendarYear. getYearWeekAndWeekday(year: number, month: number, day: number, startingDayOfWeek?: number, minDaysInCalendarYear?: number): number[];
+//   number, according to startingDayOfWeek and minDaysInCalendarYear, defaulting to ISO. getYearWeekAndWeekday(year: number, month: number, day: number, startingDayOfWeek?: number, minDaysInCalendarYear?: number): number[];
 getYearWeekAndWeekday(date: YearOrDate | number,
   startingDayOfWeek?: number, minDaysInCalendarYear?: number): number[];

+// For a given standard calendar date, return the locale-specific week-based year,
+// week number, and day.
+getYearWeekAndWeekdayLocale(year: number, month: number, day: number): number[];
+getYearWeekAndWeekdayLocale(date: YearOrDate | number): number[];

-// Check if a given date is before this DateTime's switch to the Gregorian calendar. isJulianCalendarDate(yearOrDate: YearOrDate, month?: number, day?: number): boolean;
+// Check if a given date is before this DateTime’s switch to the Gregorian calendar. isJulianCalendarDate(yearOrDate: YearOrDate, month?: number, day?: number): boolean;

-// `true` if the given year is a leap year. isLeapYear(year?: number): boolean;
+// `true` if the given year is a leap year, according to this `DateTime` instance's
+// calendar rules.
+For example:
+//
+// new (null, null, 'G').isLeapYear(1900) → false
+// new (null, null, 'J').isLeapYear(1900) → true
+isLeapYear(year?: number): boolean;

 isPureGregorian(): boolean;

 isPureJulian(): boolean;

 // Sets the first date when the Gregorian calendar starts.
-Pass 'j' as the first argument to get
+Pass 'J' as the first argument to get
-//   a perpetual Julian calendar, or 'g' for always-Gregorian (extending even before the Gregorian
+//   a perpetual Julian calendar, or 'G' for always-Gregorian (extending even before the Gregorian
 //   calendar existed - a fancy word for that being a "proleptic" Gregorian calendar).
 You can
 //   also pass a string date (e.g. '1752-09-14'), a numeric array (e.g. [1752, 9, 14], or a YMDDate
 //   object.
 If you pass a numeric year alone for the first argument, include two more arguments